SixArm/sixarm_unix_shell_scripts/README.md

  * `random-twitter-app-consumer-secret`: Twitter App Consumer Secret: alphanum, 42 chars.

+### random passwords

+ * `random-password-encrypt`: Generate a random password and encrypt it.

 ### processes

  * `kill-with-user`: Kill a process with a given user.
+ * `kill-all-zombie-parents`: Kill all processes that are parents of zombies.
  * `ps-top-mem`: Print the processes that are using the most RAM.